CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Why Private In-Home Dog Training in NYC Is Different

-Private in-home dog training solves this directly.
-Every session is conducted in your home, your building, and your neighborhood.
-Your dog learns behaviors in the exact contexts where those behaviors need to hold — not in a controlled facility 30 minutes away from where the actual problem occurs.
+Private in-home dog training fixes this.
+Every session takes place in your home, your building, and your neighborhood.
+Your dog learns where it actually needs to perform — not in a controlled facility a subway ride away from where the real problems happen.

 1:1